Critical fragility in socio-technical systems

-Operators of STSs therefore have a natural tendency to perceive certain safeguards ensuring stability and resilience as unnecessary hindrances to achieving ever higher efficiency.
-Further to this, this tendency is particularly strong when the STS has displayed stability for a long time, making such safety measures or regulations seem unjustified.
+In principle, faced with uncertainty about parameter values, system operators should adopt robust strategies.
+However, as noted above, operators of STSs have a natural tendency to perceive certain safeguards ensuring stability and resilience as unnecessary hindrances to achieving ever higher efficiency.
+This tendency is particularly strong when the STS has displayed stability for a long time, as overconfidence and/or complacency on the part of system operators make such safety measures or regulations seem unjustified.
 Driven by the desire to optimize, they come to dismantle these safeguards, inadvertently edging the system critically close to collapse.
-This scenario resembles that of {\it Self-Organized Criticality (SOC)\/}~\cite{bak, bakprl} (for the case of STSs, it is organized by the operators themselves that are part of the systems), illustrated by a sand pile that keeps growing until its slope becomes so steep that an avalanche occurs, (partly) collapsing the sand pile.
-This is also the mechanism proposed by Minsky to explain the recurrence of financial crises \cite{minsky}: regulations limiting the risk of financial institutions are put in place after crashes, only to be progressively removed as the memory of the last crisis fades.
+This is precisely the mechanism proposed by Minsky to explain the recurrence of financial crises \cite{minsky}: regulations limiting the risk of financial institutions are put in place after crashes, thereby lowering the collective perception of risk.
+Once the memory of the last crisis fades, these safeguards are progressively removed, bringing about another crisis.
+Such a scenario resembles that of {\it Self-Organized Criticality (SOC)\/}~\cite{bak, bakprl, Baketal93, bouchaud2024self} (for the case of STSs, it is organized by the operators themselves that are part of the systems), illustrated by a sand pile that keeps growing until its slope becomes so steep that an avalanche occurs, (partly) collapsing the sand pile.

-Further, in systems of systems such as a cluster of interdependent production firms, whose individual operations are intricate systems in themselves, it is foreseeable that competitive pressures force individual firms to aggressively optimize for their own cost and time efficiencies.
+Moreover, in systems of systems such as a cluster of interdependent production firms, whose individual operations are intricate systems in themselves, it is foreseeable that competitive pressures force individual firms to aggressively optimize for their own cost and time efficiencies.
+Times during which supply chains run smoothly cause companies to optimize their supply lines by removing redundancies, sourcing raw materials from specific locations and keeping inventories at a minimum.
 When such myopic optimization is done simultaneously by many firms --- essentially {\it all\/} of them because of competitive pressures --- the entire production system will be pushed to the cliff edge (Fig. \ref{cliffedge}), and will become fragile.
 Arguably, the more myopic the optimizations, the higher the fragility of the system in its entirety.